 CSS Selector

-CSS (short for Cascading Style Sheets) mainly used to style the elements of the web page.
-But by using CSS selector we can easily locate any element on a web page and also we can able to perform any action on that element.
-The main benefits of a CSS selector are its less complex and faster than XPath.
+CSS (short for Cascading Style Sheets) is mainly used to style the elements of the web page.
+But by using CSSSelector, we can easily locate any element on a web page and perform any action on that element.
+The main benefits of a CSS selector are that it is less complex and faster than XPath.

 findElement(By.cssSelector(tag#id)); findElement(By.cssSelector(tag.class)); findElement(By.cssSelector(tag[attribute=value])); findElement(By.cssSelector(tag.class[attribute=value]));